 - The Inn at Mountain View– This lot requires a $5 Fee which supports the “Rescue Animal Sanctuary” (NO RECREATIONAL VEHICLES (RV’s) or large vans PLEASE)

 - Burke Mountain Base Lodge, mid Burke, or the summit

 Please DO NOT change at your car.
 The parking lot is a public area, and we have received numerous complaints from the locals about seeing half naked bikers.
 Please use our changing rooms or a restroom.

 - Be aware of other traffic, i.e. cars, trucks and buses.
 VT Route 114 can be very busy with log trucks.

 - Limit group numbers to 10 or less.

 - Please ride single file.

-- Do not congregrate in road, please respect local vehicle traffic
+- Do not congregate in road, please respect local vehicle traffic.

 NO DOGS ON WEEKENDS (Saturday & Sunday)